 Soil water-retention characteristics (SWRC) were measured on undisturbed core samples 5 cm in diameter and 6 cm in height, using the pressure chamber apparatus with ceramic plates.
 The water content at -10 and -1500 kPa represent the field capacity (FC) and permanent wilting point (PWP), respectively.

 Saturation of the soil samples was achieved by adding water slowly until water was about half way to the top of the soil core and allowed to soak for 24 hours.
 After saturation, samples were subjected to pressures 0 to -10 kPa using the hanging water column method, and -1500 kPa using the pressure plate apparatus.
 Excess water drained through the ceramic plate until balance was established between pressure force and water retention force in the samples after 2 days.
-The gravimetric water content in the samples was measured after oven-drying the soil at 105oC and was converted to volumetric by multiplying the values by the bulk density of each core sample.
+The gravimetric water contents in the samples were measured after oven-drying the soil at 105oC and was converted to volumetric by multiplying the values by the bulk density of each core sample.

 Saturated Hydraulic Conductivity (Ksat)